heritage-happenings/heritage-happenings.github.io/README.md

 <a href="https://heretics-sf.github.io/#photos/2020-heritage/2020-08-05-cottage-cropped.jpg" target="_top" ><img src=https://heretics-sf.github.io/images/cottage-cropped.jpg width=30% style=margin:1%;></a> <a href="https://heretics-sf.github.io/#photos/2020-heritage/2020-09-16-marina-sunset.jpg" target="_top" ><img src=https://heretics-sf.github.io/images/marina-sunset.jpg width=30% style=margin:1%;></a> <a href="https://heretics-sf.github.io/#images/people.jpg" target="_top" ><img src=https://heretics-sf.github.io/images/people.jpg width=30% style=margin:1%;></a>

-Opinion Disclaimer
+### Opinion Disclaimer

 The views and opinions expressed on this web site are those of the authors and do not necessarily reflect the official policy or position of any of the long term care facilities in San Francisco.
 Any content provided by our bloggers or authors are of their opinion and are not intended to malign any religion, ethnic group, club, organization, company, individual or anyone or anything.
+We are here to help not hurt.

 ***